JJConsulting/JJMasterData/doc/Documentation/articles/errors/intro.md

 # Errors

-At this section, you can check error codes thrown by JJMasterData exceptions.
+At this section, you can check errors and validations thrown by JJMasterData exceptions.